What is Junk silver

 Silver all but vanished from U.S. coinage in 1965.
-Prior to then, U.S. dimes, quarters and fifty cent pieces were made of 90% silver.
+Before then, U.S. dimes, quarters, and fifty-cent pieces were made of 90% silver.

 After 1964, only Kennedy half dollars contained any silver at all (though it was reduced to 40%).
-These coins were minted until 1970, when they too were converted to copper clad with nickel.
+These coins were minted until 1970 when they were also converted to copper clad with nickel.

 In the late ‘70s, I spent several years working in the grocery business in Alaska.
-In 1977, silver was getting ready to make its big move from the low single digits up to a bull market blow off price of around $50.
-Having read Harry Browne’s book titled “How you can Profit from the Coming Devaluation,” as well as the writings of his former boss, the late Jerome Smith, I was fully “on board” with this developing story.
+In 1977, silver was getting ready to make its big move from the low single digits up to a bull market blow-off price of around $50.
+Having read Harry Browne’s book titled “How You Can Profit from the Coming Devaluation,” as well as the writings of his former boss, the late Jerome Smith, I was fully “on board” with these developing facts and story.

-In one instance, a lady came in with a small stack of silver half dollars she had been using as shims to level a large aquarium.
+In one instance, a lady came in with a small stack of silver half dollars in poor condition she had been using as shims to level a large aquarium.
 They were coated with rust from the fish tank’s frame, as well as the normal tarnishing (oxidation) that silver undergoes, and looked pretty gritty.
-She asked apologetically if it would be possible to exchange them for some better looking pocket change, and I was only too happy to oblige!
+She asked apologetically if it would be possible to exchange them for some better-looking pocket change, and I was only too happy to oblige!

 Silver Proves Gresham’s Law -- Here’s How...

-Way back in 1588, Sir Thomas Gresham, the financial agent of Queen Elizabeth I, observed that if two coins have the same value as legal tender, but different silver coin values in regard to the metal they contain, the cheaper-metal coin will be used to pay for things, but the coin containing more expensive metal will disappear from circulation and be hoarded.
+Way back in 1588, Sir Thomas Gresham, the financial agent of Queen Elizabeth I, observed that if two coins have the same value as legal tender, but different silver coin values regarding the metal they contain, the cheaper metal coin will be used to pay for things, but the coin containing more expensive metal will disappear from circulation and be hoarded.
 In effect, “bad money drives out good money.”

-If ever there was an example of this “law” in action, what happened to U.S. pre-1965 minted silver coinage has to be it!
+If ever there was an example of this inflation “law” in action, replacing commodities backed semi-precious metals in the place of precious metals, what happened to U.S. pre-1965 minted silver coinage has to be it!

 What is Junk Silver?